ltearno/hexa.tools/hexa.binding/README.md

 		public Binder log( String prefix )

 The Log method accepts a prefix.
-When an event will occur on this binding, it will be logged, using the prefix so you can identify easily when things go wrong !
+When an event will occur on this binding, it will be logged using this prefix so you can identify easily when things go wrong !

 		public Binder withConverter( Converter converter )

 Sometimes, you need to convert values between the source and the destination.
-This is done with this method, to which you provide an implementation of the `Converter` interface.
-You will have the opportunity to implement the conversion for the two ways the data binding can happen.
+This is done by calling this method, to which you provide an implementation of the `Converter` interface.
+You will able to implement the backward and forward conversions.

 		public Binder deferActivate()

-By default, the databinding is synchronous.
+By default, the data binding is synchronous.
 For whatever reason, you may want it to be deferred.
-In that case, you just have to call this method.
+In that case, you just have to call this method (*it just works with GWT right now*).

 ### The destination

-At the end of the fluent call, you have to specify the destination of the data binding.
+At the end of the fluent call, you specify the destination of the data binding.
+You have several possibilities :

 		public DataBinding to( Object destination, String propertyPath )